Asperger's Syndrome: Diagnostic Criteria, Facts and Treatment

 UPDATE: As of 2013, Asperger Syndrome is no longer considered a diagnosis on its own.
 Instead, patients are diagnosed with Autism Spectrum Disorder, which encompasses Asperger syndrome.
-Many people still use Asperger's as a term when referring to "high-functioning" individuals with autism, but it is not an official diagnosis.
+Many people still use Asperger's as a term when referring to "high-functioning" individuals with autism.
+Still, it is not an official diagnosis.

-With a high vocabulary level and expertise on a subject, persons with Asperger's may come across as, 'professorial.'
-Additional characteristics persons with the disorder have include repetitious rituals or routines, peculiarities in language and speech, emotionally or socially inappropriate behaviors, as well as an inability to interact successfully with others.
-They may also experience issues with non-verbal communications, or be uncoordinated in their motor movements, appearing clumsy.
+With a high vocabulary level and expertise on a subject, persons with Asperger's may come across as 'professorial.'
+Additional characteristics persons with the disorder have include repetitious rituals or routines, peculiarities in language and speech, emotionally or socially inappropriate behaviors, and an inability to interact successfully with others.
+They may also experience issues with non-verbal communication or be uncoordinated in their motor movements, appearing clumsy.

 Children with Asperger's syndrome can experience a sense of isolation due to poor social skills and narrow interests.
-While they may approach others, their tendency towards either eccentric or inappropriate behavior, or a desire to speak about a single interest might make conversation exceptionally difficult.
+While they may approach others, their tendency towards either eccentric or inappropriate behavior or a desire to speak about a single interest might make conversation difficult.

 Diagnosing Asperger's Syndrome

-'Asperger's syndrome,' is a term that is used when either a child or an adult exhibits some features of autism, yet may not have a complete clinical picture.
+'Asperger's syndrome is a term used when a child or an adult exhibits some features of autism yet may not have a complete clinical picture.
 There is disagreement in the medical field regarding where Asperger's fits in the PDD spectrum.
-Some people with Asperger's are highly successful and were not diagnosed with anything, but were viewed as eccentric, brilliant, socially inept, absent-minded, and a bit physically awkward.
+Some people with Asperger's are highly successful and were not diagnosed with anything but were viewed as eccentric, brilliant, socially inept, absent-minded, and a bit physically awkward.

-While the criteria state no significant delay in development of language, people with the syndrome may exhibit a, 'different,' use of language.
-Children with the disorder might have an excellent vocabulary, yet not understand the nuances of language and have difficulties with language pragmatics.
-They may experience weak social pragmatics as well, leading them to appear to be socially, 'different.'
-When a medical profession attempts to diagnose Asperger's syndrome, they take into account a number of criteria.
+While the criteria state no significant delay in language development, people with the syndrome may exhibit a different language use.
+Children with the disorder might have an excellent vocabulary yet not understand the nuances of language and have difficulties with language pragmatics.
+They may also experience weak social pragmatics, leading them to appear to be socially 'different.'
+When medical professional attempts to diagnose Asperger's syndrome, they consider several criteria.
 The criteria they take into account are as follows:

 Diagnostic Criteria For 299.80 Asperger's Disorder